kbenoit/ITAUR/2_text_manipulation/text_manipulation.md

 ##               2
 ```

-Unlike in some other programming languages, it is not possible to index into a "string" -- where a string is defined as a sequence of text characters -- in R:
+Unlike in some other programming languages, it is not possible to index
+into a “string” – where a string is defined as a sequence of text
+characters – in R:

 ``` r
 s1 <- 'This file contains many fascinating example sentences.'